Human Nutrition - Dietetics, B.S.

 In the past three years, 98 percent of MSU Denver graduates who completed their nutrition internship have passed the national registered dietitian exam.

-MSU Denver graduates are also highly successful on the national Dietetic Nutritionist Technician (DTR) exam.
-In 2016, 86 percent of Human Nutrition graduates who attempted the exam passed to become Registered DTRs.
+MSU Denver graduates are also highly successful on the national Dietetic Technician, Registered (DTR) exam.
+In 2016, 86 percent of Human Nutrition graduates who attempted the exam passed to become DTRs.

 Ann Diker has been a professor in MSU Denver’s Nutrition Department for more than 15 years.
 Earning her doctoral and master’s degrees in Human Nutrition from Colorado State University, Diker is a Registered Dietitian Nutritionist (RDN) with experience in breast cancer research and nutrition education with low-income populations.